ChilliCream/graphql-platform/website/src/blog/2021-03-31-chillicream-platform-11-1/2021-03-31-chillicream-platform-11-1.md

 You can also use `IFile` directly as an argument or in lists.

-For code-first, when you want to declare this explicitly, you can use the actual type `UploadQuery`,
+For code-first, when you want to declare this explicitly, you can use the actual type `UploadType`,

 ```csharp
 public class QueryType : ObjectType